SPOILER ALERT ⚠

 Part Deborah Samson, part Scarlett O’Hara, part Mata Hari, and part Helen Reddy, Augusta, spends years searching for revenge and love.
-She experiences the “cruel sexual humiliation of lustful men” (at least that what the cover says) before she gets her happy ending.
+She experiences the “cruel sexual humiliation of lustful men” (at least that is what the cover says) before she gets her happy ending.

 Final Analysis of Divided Heart

-The bodice ripper highlights include attempted rape, forced seduction, heroine dressing as a boy, whippings galore, adult man on teen male sex, oral sex, anal sex… Yup, it’s tawdry.
+The bodice ripper highlights include attempted rape, forced seduction, heroine dressing as a boy, whippings galore, adult man on teen male sex, oral sex, anal sex… Yup.
+It’s tawdry.

 Is it any good?
 Well, it wasn’t horrible.
 It had its moments.